Saving Energy With the Nest App on Android: A Hands-On Guide

 Setting it up on your Android phone

 First, a heads up that trips a lot of people.
-Google folded most Nest control into the Google Home app, so that is the one you want from the Play Store for newer devices.
-The older standalone Nest app still works for some thermostats and cameras, but if you are starting fresh in 2026, install Google Home and sign in with the Google account you want tied to the device.
+Google has moved most Nest control into the Google Home app, so for any thermostat bought in the last couple of years that is the one you want from the Play Store.
+The older standalone Nest app (com.nest.android) still exists and still runs some older thermostats and cameras, but if you are starting fresh in 2026, install Google Home and sign in with the Google account you want tied to the device.
+Pick that account carefully, because moving a thermostat to a different account later is a hassle, and any sharing with housemates hangs off it.

 The features that actually save energy